-The legislation would compel the Department of the Interior to hold a lease sale of up to 800,00 acres of the ANWR within the next decade.
+The tax bill calls for the Department of the Interior to hold a lease sale of up to 800,00 acres of the ANWR within the next decade.
 Per Congressional Budget Office projections reported by The Hill, the sale of land could generate almost $1.1 billion for the federal government.
-This revenue is seen as vital to paying for the the tax cuts proposed in the Republicans' overhaul of the tax system.
-The next steps in the process will be connected to House and Senate votes on the overall tax bill.
+This revenue is seen as vital in order to pay for the the tax cuts in the Republicans' overhaul of the tax system.

 "If we move forward with development, we will do it right.
 We will take care of our wildlife, our lands and our people," she said during a hearing of the committee.

-Sen. Maria Cantwell (D-Wash.) led the opposition to the legislation's approval, arguing that "it turns this coastal plane and wildlife refuge into an oil field."
+Sen. Maria Cantwell (D-Wash.) who is against the drilling, argues that "it turns this coastal plane and wildlife refuge into an oil field."

 Related on MNN: Rafting through ANWR, to protect the 'Last Great Wilderness'